Home Inspection Associations Why they are important

 The National Assocation of Certified Home Inspectors (NACHI), which is now called INTERNACHI due to a court dispute between NACHI and NAHI, has a free 60 minute online exam that you can take if you’d like.
 NACHI also has Standards of Practice and a Code of Ethics.
 Additionally, for full membership an inspector must perform or participate in 100 inspections.

-All of these home inspection associations have a continuing education requirement so that their members maintain currency in their field.
+All of these home inspection associations have a continuing education requirement so that their members remain current in their field.

 You could make a case that one of these home inspection associations is better than the other, but the reality is they are all trying to accomplish the same goal.
 They are trying to provide the public with home inspectors that are qualified to do your home inspection and are dedicated to supporting you (not the real-estate agent or their own side business).